chriskacerguis/codeigniter-restserver/README.md

 ## Contributions

 This project was originally written by Phil Sturgeon, however his involvement has shifted as he is no longer using it.
-As of 2013/11/20 further developement and support will be done by Chris Kacerguis.
+As of 2013/11/20 further development and support will be done by Chris Kacerguis.

 Pull Requests are the best way to fix bugs or add features.
 I know loads of you use this, so please contribute if you have improvements to be made and I'll keep releasing versions over time.